 The 'depth' of integration between the CSS and each service will be scored along a continuum of involvement.
 During interviews with CSS staff, they will be asked: (i) to what extent are you involved with the service? and (ii) to what extent should you be involved with the service?
 Participants will be asked to rate actual and expected levels of integration by selecting one of the following choices.

-0 = no awareness of the other service;
+0 = no awareness: no awareness of the existence of the other service;